 an eye examination done by a veterinary ophthalmologist is done annually

-found in the Golden Retriever.
+diseases. found in the Golden Retriever.

-The only proof a dog is free or tested for these conditions is to view a current recognized
+The only proof a dog is free or tested for these conditions is to view current recognised

 certificate, signed by a specialised veterinarian.
 Eye certificates must be updated annually.